llh-ustb/face_compare/README.md

 # face_compare
 face compare (1:N)based on dlib
-  .dat in modle need to download from website
+  .dat in modle need to download from website:+1: